 - Has a mission appropriate to higher education,

-- Has resources, programs, and services sufficient to accomplish and sustain that mission,
+- Possesses resources, programs, and services sufficient to accomplish and sustain that mission,

 - Maintains clearly specified educational objectives that are consistent with its mission and appropriate to the degrees it offers, and

-- Is successful in achieving its stated objectives
+- Demonstrates success in achieving its stated objectives

 SACSCOC accreditation allows Georgia State University to maintain eligibility for state and federal funds, including student financial aid through the U.S. Department of Education.
 Accreditation is important for the acceptance and transfer of college credits, and receipt of a degree from an accredited undergraduate institution is a standard prerequisite for admission to most graduate programs.

-The Associate Provost for Institutional Effectiveness serves as the SACSCOC accreditation liaison for the university and serves as the principal contact person for the Commission.
+The Sr. Director for Accreditation and Policy serves as the SACSCOC accreditation liaison for the university and serves as the principal contact person for the Commission.
 The liaison is responsible for assuring that compliance with accreditation requirements is incorporated into planning and evaluation processes of the institution, notifying the Commission in advance of substantive changes, and maintaining all records related to the institution’s SACSCOC accreditation.